More Information on Cable

-The inner conductors for round North American cable have either thermoplastic or rubber jackets, in accordance with the outer jacket.
-For single-phase cable, the conductor color coding is typically: line (black or brown), neutral (white or light blue) and ground (green or green/yellow).
+The inner conductors for North American cable have either thermoplastic or rubber jackets, in accordance with the outer jacket.
+For single-phase cable, the conductor color coding is typically: line (black), neutral (white) and ground (green).
+However, these colors are not required, as per UL60950 and UL60601.
+In fact, UL is now moving to: line (brown), neutral (light blue) and ground (green/yellow striped) color coding on the conductors.
 Each conductor is sized in accordance with the AWG system.

 International cable is similar in appearance to North American cable, but there are a number of important differences.
-International cable is sometimes referred to as “harmonized,” or simply “HAR.”
-This comes from the European standards to which the cable is constructed: CENELEC publications HD-21 and HD-22.
-“HD” (Harmonized document), which is the European Union’s effort to provide consistency in manufacturing cable in Europe.
+International cable is referred to as “harmonized,” or simply “HAR.”
+This comes from the standards to which the cable is constructed—CENELEC publications HD-21 and HD-22.
+“HD” stands for "Harmonized Document," which is the European Union’s effort to provide consistency in manufacturing cable.
 HD-21 is the standard for PVC-jacket cable and HD-22 is the standard for rubber cable.
-Cable manufactured outside Europe cannot exhibit the “HAR” marking.
-In this case the cable must be manufactured to the IEC standards for cable: IEC 60227 for PVC jacketed cable and IEC 60245 for rubber jacketed cable.
 As is the case for North American cable, each jacket type offers advantages and disadvantages.

-Harmonized and international cable is measured in square millimeters.
-This measurement comes from the cross section diameter measurement of each conductor.
+Harmonized cable is measured in millimeters.
+This measurement comes from the cross section diameter measurement of across the circumference of a cross section of each conductor.
 Hence, the size is expressed as mm2, such as 1.5mm2.
 Size increments are typically noted every half-millimeter, but this is not required.
-Some countries like Japan and China have different sizing structures than most other countries.
 Because the standards and methods of measuring are different, harmonized cable sizes do not correspond with North American sizes.
 It is also worth noting that harmonized cable does not have filler.
 Harmonized cable does not have as high a tensile strength as a similar North American cable.